-Learning from the past—that’s not only an important principle in science but also the underlying theme of our “BLPA Seminars: Series-X”.
-We invite speakers who are established scientists to share their professional and personal experience with postdocs.
+Broadening horizons—that’s the objective of “BLPA Seminars: Series-X”.
+We invite speakers who are established scientists and thinkers to share their professional and personal experience with postdocs.
 Typically every last Monday of a month from noon to 1 pm, we host a new seminar in the Auditorium of building 50 with another inspiring speaker.
 After a “free-style” presentation, we devote the second half of each seminar to questions and answers and open discussions.
-Check out below for the upcoming and past seminars.
+Check out below for the upcoming and past seminars. contact: firstname.lastname@example.org

-Robert Birgenau, physicist, Chancellor emeritus at UC Berkeley
+Robert Birgeneau, physicist, Chancellor emeritus at UC Berkeley

 April 17th, 2017 11-12pm, building 50 Auditorium